Randy Greenawalt: Escape and killing spree

-On the way towards Yuma, the gang had changed their car with a black Lincoln Continental and drove on dirt roads to avoid roadblocks.
-On the next day, the gang were near Quartzsite when their car blew a tire and they were left stranded by the roadside.
-The Tisons and Greenawalt then established a campsite in the area, when they were noticed by 24-year-old Marine Sgt.
-John Lyons, who was driving along the highway with his 23-year-old wife Donnelda, 22-month-old son Christopher and 15-year-old niece Teresa-Jo Tyson.
-Lyons stopped and offered to help them out, but he and his family members were then threatened at gunpoint into the Continental and driven out in the desert.
+On the way towards Yuma, the gang changed their car with a black Lincoln Continental and drove on dirt roads to avoid roadblocks.
+The next day, the gang was near Quartzsite when their car blew a tire and they were left stranded by the roadside.
+The Tisons and Greenawalt then established a campsite in the area, where they were noticed by 24-year-old Marine Sgt.
+John Lyons, who was driving along the highway with his 23-year-old wife Donnelda, 22-month-old son Christopher, and 15-year-old niece Teresa-Jo Tyson.
+Lyons stopped and offered to help them out, but he and his family members were then forced at gunpoint into the Continental and driven out in the desert.
 There, both Gary and Greenawalt proceeded to shoot the Lyonses to death, while Tyson was left to bleed out, dying while attempting to crawl away from the car.
 The Lyonses' corpses were discovered on August 6, while Tyson's was found five days after.

-In the meantime, the gang had stolen the family's orange Mazda and headed to Wenden, where they had spray-painted it in silver color.
-After this, they headed towards Flagstaff, where they established a campsite on the outskirts of town.
-Greenawalt and Donald then went to visit a female pen pal of Greenawalt's, who bought them a truck and ammunition, while the other three rested.
-Shortly after, Gary arranged for a plane to fly them out of the United States in Clovis, New Mexico, but authorities had caught wind of their scheme and set up an ambush.
-However, upon arriving at the airport, the gang realized and instead headed towards southwestern Colorado.
-Along their way, they came across Texas newlyweds James and Marlene Judge, 26 and 23, respectively, who were on their way to Denver to watch a football game.
-The gang killed them near Pagosa Springs, stole their van and then buried their bodies, which were not found until months after their disappearance.
+In the meantime, the gang had stolen the family's orange Mazda and headed to Wenden, where they spray-painted it a silver color.
+After this, they headed towards Flagstaff, where they established a new campsite on the outskirts of town.
+While the other three rested, Greenawalt and Donald went to visit a female pen pal of Greenawalt's, who bought them a truck and ammunition.
+Shortly after, Gary arranged for a plane to fly them out of the United States from Clovis, New Mexico, but authorities had caught wind of their scheme and set up an ambush.
+Upon arriving at the airport however, the gang realized and instead headed towards southwestern Colorado.
+Along their way, they came across Texas newlyweds James and Margene Judge, 26 and 23, respectively, who were on their way to Denver to watch a football game.
+The gang killed them near Pagosa Springs on August 9, stole their van, and then buried their bodies, which were not found until months after their disappearance.